dumyy/handpose/realtime_demo/readme.md

     sudo pip install pyrealsense2

-Or you can also built the python lib from [source](https://github.com/dumyy/librealsense/tree/master/wrappers/python)
+Or you can also build the python lib from [source](https://github.com/dumyy/librealsense/tree/master/wrappers/python)

 In this demo, we use Realsense SR300 device.